philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 It's not always obvious when front-end code is tightly coupled.
 And this is compounded by the fact that what may seem like loose coupling from one perspective is actually tight coupling from another.

-The following are all anti-patterns I've either seen repeatedly or done myself.
+The following are all anti-patterns I've either seen repeatedly or done myself and learned from my mistakes.
 In each, I try to explain why the coupling is bad and how it can be avoided.

 ### Overly Complex Selectors